 - A. The discharge of hazardous substances or oil in stormwater discharges from the Project must be minimized in accordance with the SWPPP.
 This Permit does not relieve you of the federal reporting requirements of 40 CFR Part 110, 40 CFR Part 117 and 40 CFR Part 302 relating to spills or other releases of oils or hazardous substances. - B. Where a release containing a hazardous substance or oil in an amount equal to or in excess of a reportable quantity established under either 40 CFR Part 110, 40 CFR Part 117 or 40 CFR Part 302, occurs during a 24-hour period: - 1.
-You must notify the Department's Emergency Response Section at (803) 253-6488 and the National Response Center (NRC) (800) 424-8802 in accordance with the requirements of 40 CFR Part 110, 40 CFR Part 117 and 40 CFR Part 302 as soon as Project staff have knowledge of the discharge; and - 2.
-You must modify the SWPPP as required under Section 3.2 within 14 calendar days of knowledge of the release to: provide a description of the release, the circumstances leading to the release, and the date of the release.
+You must notify the DHEC's Division of Emergency Response at the 24 hour phone line (888) 481-0125 or local Columbia phone line (803) 253-6488 and the National Response Center (NRC) (800) 424-8802 in accordance with the requirements of 40 CFR Part 110, 40 CFR Part 117 and 40 CFR Part 302 as soon as Project staff have knowledge of the discharge; and - 2.
+You must modify the OS-SWPPP as required under Section 3.2 within fourteen (14) calendar days of knowledge of the release to: provide a description of the release, the circumstances leading to the release, and the date of the release.
 In addition, you must review your SWPPP to identify measures to prevent the reoccurrence of such releases and to respond to such releases, and you must modify your SWPPP where appropriate.